Asymptotics of relative heat traces and determinants on open surfaces of finite area: Relative determinants on surfaces with asymptotically cusp ends

 Since we have that

-Before we apply integration by parts in equation (\ref{eq:vzfgms1}), we need to verify the good decay of $\tr(\psi (e^{-t \Delta_{h}} - P_{\ker(\Delta_{h})}))$ for big and small values of $t$.
+In the classical proof of the variational formula of the spectral zeta function, the next step is to do integration by parts in equation (\ref{eq:vzfgms1}).
+Before we do that, we have to verify the good decay of $\tr(\psi (e^{-t \Delta_{h}} - P_{\ker(\Delta_{h})}))$ for big and small values of $t$.
 In addition, we need to make sure that we can obtain an expansion of the trace, for small values of $t$, whose remainder term can be integrated.
 We accomplish that in the following two lemmas:

 \begin{lemma} There exists a constant $c>0$ such that:

 \end{lemma} \begin{proof} Let $t>1$ and let us write: